deathsyn/icinga/README.md

 Search Defined Hostgroups
 -------------------------

-Create a nagios\_hostgroups data bag that will contain definitions for Nagios hostgroups populated via search.
+Create a icinga\_hostgroups data bag that will contain definitions for Nagios hostgroups populated via search.
 These data bags include a Chef node search query that will populate the Nagios hostgroup with nodes based on the search.

 Here's an example to find all HP hardware systems for an "hp_systems" hostgroup: